 Is Cantonese Hard To Learn?
 Here’s What I Think!

-If you asked a school dropout if studying is hard, then you’ll most probably get a “Yes” answer.
+If you ask a school dropout if studying is hard, you’ll probably get a “Yes” answer.
 But, how does this relate to learning Cantonese?
 Of the number of people who tried to learn Cantonese, many of them gave up.
 Some of them wrote their experiences about their language learning journey online, which you might somehow read somewhere.

 But of course, learning a language starts with you.
-If you don’t have the eagerness and passion for beginning, then you might end up seeing learning Cantonese as a burden that is something you wouldn’t want to happen.
+If you don’t have the eagerness and passion to begin, you might end up seeing learning Cantonese as a burden that you wouldn’t want to happen.

 There are no shortcuts to learning a new language.
-In learning Cantonese, you have to undergo the whole process because that’s when you’ll appreciate the Cantonese language and the Cantonese culture.
+In learning Cantonese, you must undergo the whole process because that’s when you’ll appreciate the Cantonese language and culture.

 At the end of the day, nothing compares to the feeling that you have successfully learned Cantonese despite the hardships and struggles you have experienced.
 Nothing feels more rewarding than knowing that you are able to begin another chapter of your life talking with Cantonese speakers.
 All you need to have is passion and patience in learning the Cantonese language because if you’re serious about it, these hard things wouldn’t be a hindrance.

-Effective Ways On Learning How To Speak Cantonese
+Effective Ways Of Learning How To Speak Cantonese

 Focus First On Speaking Only

-Like what is said above, most Cantonese learners focus more on speaking Cantonese rather than trying to develop all the language skills like writing.
+As said above, most Cantonese learners focus more on speaking Cantonese rather than developing all the language skills like writing.
 A Cantonese learner wants to be a fluent speaker first before learning how to write Chinese characters.
 According to Douh, this will amaze the locals every time you speak Cantonese fluently, knowing that you’re from another country.
 Of course, being able to talk to the locals is what language learners really want.